NalinDalal/rust/readme.md

 ```

 ## Performance of code using Generics

 there is no runtime cost when using generic type parameters. `Monomorphization` is the process of turning generic code into specific code by filling in the concrete types that are used when compiled.
 the compiler looks at all the places where generic code is called and generates code for the concrete types the generic code is called with.

 # Traits

 similar to interface in TS,JS; defines functionality of a type which can be shared to other types.
 it's like a blueprint for Structs to follow.
 Trait definitions are a way to group method signatures together to define a set of behaviors necessary to accomplish some purpose.

+They let you define the `shape` / `interface` of what you’re building
+it defines a set of methods that a type must implement.

 ```rs
 pub trait Summary {
     fn summarize(&self) -> String;